 UE4Editor-Carla.dll the first time.
 Agree in order to open the project.
 During the first launch, the editor may show warnings regarding shaders and mesh distance fields.
-These take some time to be loaded and the city will not show properly until then.
+These take some time to be loaded and the map will not show properly until then.

-Edit/Editor preferences/Performance in the UE editor and disable Use less CPU when in background.
+Use less CPU when in background.

-make commands available.
+Other make commands

 ||Prints all available commands.|